scalding-io/ScaldingUnit/README.md

 ```

-Where `addUserInfo` is a function joining two pipes to generate an enriched one.
+Where `addUserInfo` is a function joining two richPipes to generate an enriched one.

 ## Usage